Share this Article

 2) A post-war apartment

-It may not have the romantic cachet of a prewar or the new car smell of a new development, but post-wars (meaning those built during the post-World War II housing shortage) can translate into more space for less money.
+They may not have the romantic cachet of prewars or the new car smell of a new development, but post-wars (meaning those built during the post-World War II housing shortage) can translate into more space for less money.

-"The square footage of a two-bedroom in a post-war is a three-bedroom in new construction," says broker Julie Rose, a broker with Citi Habitats.
+"The square footage of a two bedroom in a post-war is a three bedroom in new construction," says Julie Rose, a broker with Corcoran.
 "There's definitely more value in post-war construction.
-You pay a premium for new construction.
-Even for buildings built in the past 10 or 12 years."
+You pay a premium for new construction, even for buildings built in the past 10 or 12 years."

 Some bristle at hallmarks of post-war buildings (sterile white exteriors and long, winding hallways for example) but once you're in your apartment, it may not matter, especially if you have room to roam.
 All things being equal, Miller says, there tends to be a 10-15 percent price difference between prewar and post-war, "but the differences tend to be that prewars have higher ceiling height, hardwood floors versus parquet, and better soundproofing."